 Oilers end brief losing streak by ripping Jackets

 Edmonton has won four of the last five meetings with the Blue Jackets.
-Columbus received a goal from Zach Werenski on an assist by Cam Atkinson but lost its second straight game and is 2-2-2 in its last six.
+Columbus received a goal from Zach Werenski on assists by Cam Atkinson and Dubois but lost its second straight game and is 2-2-2 in its past six.

 In his 100th NHL game, Columbus starting goalie Joonas Korpisalo was pulled early in the second period after allowing his fourth goal on just 12 Edmonton shots.
 Elvis Merzlikins stopped all 19 shots he faced in relief.
 On Edmonton's second power play in the first period, Smith -- arguably the top puck-handling goalie -- came out of his crease and into the high slot to handle a loose puck and zipped roughly a 75-foot pass to Connor McDavid at the far blue line.

-Nugent-Hopkins slipped a clever pass to Draisaitl for his 11th goal of the season at 17:02 as the visitors held a 2-0 lead after one period.
-Khaira made it 3-0 just 80 seconds into the second with his first goal of the season to beat Korpisalo, and Draisaitl finished a two-on-one pass from Zack Kassian for his second tally.
+Nugent-Hopkins slipped a clever pass that set up Draisaitl for his 11th goal of the season at 17:02 as the visitors held a 2-0 lead after one period.
+Khaira made it 3-0 just 80 seconds into the second with his first goal of the season.
+At 4:56 of the middle period, Draisaitl finished a two-on-one pass from Zack Kassian for his second tally of the night and 12th of the season.

 Columbus snapped a 1-for-26 spell on the power play when Werenski drilled home his third goal of the season at 6:55 to make it 4-1.
 Werenski's blast was his 41st career goal, tying him with Rostislav Klesla for the most in franchise history by a defenseman.